Athletic center

 Image of athletic training program graduate school destinations for students.

-AT – Athletic Training, PT = Physical Therapy, PA = Physician Assistant, DC = Doctor of Chiropractic, OT = Occupational Therapy.
+MSAT – Master’s degree in Athletic Training, DAT = Doctor of Athletic Training, DPT = Doctor of Physical Therapy, PA = Physician Assistant, DC = Doctor of Chiropractic, OT = Occupational Therapy.

 Degrees listed under “other” include Speech Pathology, Sport Management and Business (MBA).